kmpm/nodemcu-uploader/doc/USAGE.md

  Usage
 ===================
 This document is by no means complete.

 ## Common options
 * --help will show some help
-* --start_baud set at a default of 9600 (the speed of the nodemcu at boot)
+* --start_baud set at a default of 115200 (the speed of the nodemcu at boot in later versions of the firmware)
 * --baud are set at a default of 115200
 * --port is by default __/dev/ttyUSB0__,
   __/dev/tty.SLAB_USBtoUART__ if on Mac and __COM1__ on Windows
 * the environment variable __SERIALPORT__ will override any default port

-Since v0.2.1 the program works with 2 speeds.
-It connects at a default (--start_baud) of 9600 baud which is what the default firmware uses.
-Immediately after first established communication it changes to a higher (--baud) speed which defaults to 115200.
+Since v0.2.1 the program works with 2 possible speeds.
+It connects at a default (--start_baud) of 115200 baud which is what the default firmware uses.
+Earlier versions of the firmware and this tool used 9600 as start baudrate.
+Immediately after first established communication it changes to a higher (--baud) speed, if neccesary, which defaults to 115200.
 This allows all communication to happen much faster without having to recompile the firmware or do any manual changes to the speed.
-When done and before it closes the port it changes the speed back to normal.
+When done and before it closes the port it changes the speed back to normal if it was changed.
+Since v0.4.0 of nodemcu-uploader it tries to use the auto-baudrate feature build in to the firmware by sending a character repetedly when initiating communication.

 ## Commands
 ### Upload